 Running barefoot is associated with a substantially lower prevalence of acute injuries of the ankle and chronic injuries of the lower leg in developing countries [...]
 Laboratory studies show that the energy cost of running is reduced by about 4% when the feet are not shod.

 While going barefoot is not for everyone, finding shoes that allow the foot to act like a healthy bare foot inside the shoe is something that almost all of us can do to ensure long-term foot and lower extremity health, especially now that natural footgear exists to enable this foot health behavior.

 Cushioning Issue #5: Knee Problems

 Another important consideration in the shoe cushioning debate is the effect of footwear on knee health.
-When we land on our heels (as almost all runners and walkers who wear cushioned shoes do), our ankles can't help as much in managing impact, so our knees and hips have to handle our bodies’ natural shock absorption.
-However, as mentioned earlier in this article, barefoot or minimally shod runners tend to adopt a midfoot strike, allowing the ankle to contribute better to shock absorption.
+When we land on our heels (as almost all runners and walkers who wear cushioned shoes do), our arches and ankles can't help as much in managing impact, so our knees and hips have to handle our bodies’ natural shock absorption.
+However, as mentioned earlier in this article, barefoot or minimally shod runners tend to adopt a gentler, impact-mitigating midfoot strike, allowing the arches and ankles to contribute better to shock absorption.
 With more joints handling the shock, the forces get more evenly distributed between the lower extremity joints.

 While many of these factors undoubtedly contribute to an accelerated rate of articular cartilage loss, the role of conventional footwear in the development of knee osteoarthritis is perhaps the single most important factor in the onset of this health problem.
 Several reliable and credible sources have produced compelling arguments linking the long-term use of conventional footwear (i.e., padded shoes with tapering toe boxes, toe spring, heel elevation, and relatively rigid soles) with the development or worsening of knee osteoarthritis.